Find Affordable College Courses

 Mitchell, SD

-With a ranking of #15, Mitchell Technical College did quite well on this year’s best value schools for agriculture and agriculture operations students.
+Mitchell Technical College landed the #15 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
 Located in the rural area of Mitchell, Mitchell Tech is a public school with a small student population.

-Mitchell Tech undergraduate students pay an average of $7,524 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Mitchell Tech are $7,524 a year.
 After completing their degree, agriculture and agriculture operations graduates from Mitchell Tech carry an average student debtload of $12,000.

 On top of its placing in our value ranking, Mitchell Tech also did well on our Best Agriculture Schools list.
 It’s in the top 20% of all schools reviewed in this analysis.

-Full Agriculture & Agriculture Operations at Mitchell Technical College Report
+Read full report on Agriculture & Agriculture Operations at Mitchell Technical College

 Fox Valley Technical College landed the #16 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
 FVTC is a large public school located in the midsize suburb of Appleton.

-Full Agriculture & Agriculture Operations at Fox Valley Technical College Report
+Read full report on Agriculture & Agriculture Operations at Fox Valley Technical College

 With a ranking of #17, North Shore Community College did quite well on this year’s best value schools for agriculture and agriculture operations students.
-Located in the suburb of Danvers, North Shore Community College is a public college with a small student population.
+Located in the large suburb of Danvers, North Shore Community College is a public school with a small student population.

-Full Agriculture & Agriculture Operations at North Shore Community College Report
+Read full report on Agriculture & Agriculture Operations at North Shore Community College

 #18